ITS 2020 Singapore | Speakers and Papers

 Cyrill Halbauer, Application Engineer Commercial Marine & Offshore, Rolls-Royce Solutions GmbH, Germany

-Sembcorp Marine Ltd and LMG Marin have joined forces with MTU to push the boundaries of green tug design.
-The revolutionary concept foresees a pure gas-driven harbour tug with hybrid support to be operated in the Singapore area.
-This paper outlines the background of the project in general and describes in detail the integration of the MTU pure gas engine into such a sophisticated vessel.
-It highlights the efforts made to optimise the engine for very demanding use in a harbour tug application, and how the system engineering for a vessel with such a propulsion train is affected.
-In conclusion, the commercial implications of such a highly sophisticated vessel is discussed and the environmental impact analysed and highlighted.
+Sembcorp Marine Ltd plans to design and build a fleet of LNG battery hybrid tugs to replace the ageing diesel-driven tugs that currently support yard operations.
+The tug design is being carried out by LMG Marin, a Norwegian naval architecture practice with 76 years of experience in ship design.
+The revolutionary concept foresees a pure gas-driven harbour tug with hybrid support to be operated in Singapore.
+This paper outlines the background of the project in general and describes in detail the integration of the MTU pure gas engine into this sophisticated vessel.
+It highlights the efforts made to optimise the propulsion train to cope with the rigours of harbour tug operation.
+In conclusion, the environmental impact will be analysed and highlighted.

 25 years of dealmaking in the towage industry!
 What will be the direction in the next 25 years?